Divide-By-0/blog/content/posts/movies.md

 Watched a lot of weirder movies this year due to my film class.

-- **Dune**: 8/10 if you haven't read the book, 9/10 if you have.
+- **Dune**: 9/10 if you've read the book, 8/10 if you haven't.
 Really incredible seeing the amount of thought gone into this, and how similar the feelings were when reading the book.
+Incredible visuals and music.
 I wish I could see [director breakdowns like this](https://www.youtube.com/watch?v=GoAA0sYkLI0) for every single scene.

 - **Shang-Chi**: 7/10.
 Pretty high for a Marvel movie, good family vibes and really nice to see Marvel giving representation.